Staking

 What is a validator?

-Validators are entities responsible for forging blocks and approving transactions on the Powerledger Energy Blockchain.
+Validators are entities responsible for forging blocks and approving transactions on the Powerledger Blockchain.
 This involves operating hardware and running the blockchain code.
 In return for this, validators are rewarded with staking rewards.

 Validators will earn rewards for their performance and will incur penalties for their non-performance.
 As such, we anticipate that professional validators and our existing energy industry partners will be the most interested.